Desert sand (color): Sand

-Sand is a color that resembles the color of beach sand.
-In fact, another name for this color is beach, an alternate color name in use for this color since 1923.
+Sand (also named beach) is a color that resembles that of beach sand.
 The first recorded use of sand as a color name in English was in 1627.

 The normalized color coordinates for sand are identical to ecru, which was first recorded as a color name in English in 1836.

 The San Diego Padres of Major League Baseball currently use Sand as one of their team colors.

 Desert

-Desert is a color that resembles the color of the flat areas of a desert.

-The first recorded use of desert as a color name in English was in 1920.
+Desert is a color that resembles that of the flat areas of a desert.
+Its first recorded use as a color name in English was in 1920.

 The normalized color coordinates for desert are identical to fallow, wood brown and camel, which were first recorded as color names in English in 1000, 1886, (Note: After recording "wood brown" in his 1886 book, Robert Ridgway further refined the details of its color coordinates in his 1912 publication.) and 1916, respectively.

 Sand dune (Drab)

-Sand dune is a color that resembles the color of a sand dune composed of dark colored sand.

-The first recorded use of sand dune as a color name in English was in 1925.
+Sand dune is a color that resembles that of a sand dune composed of dark-colored sand.
+The first recorded use of the term as a color name in English was in 1925.

 The normalized color coordinates for sand dune are identical to the color names drab, mode beige and bistre brown, which were first recorded as color names in English, respectively, in 1686, 1928, and 1930.